fberlinger/dynamic-randomized-gossip/README.md

 # Dynamic-randomized-gossip
 We study average consensus in mobile multi-agent systems via randomized gossip

-## Overview
-Explain problem to be studied and corresponding code structure here

-## How to develop
-- run, comment, and visualize experiments in jupyter notebook `main.ipynb`
-- validate all code locally and incrementally in `test.py`
-- throw small helper functions in `helperfcts.py`
-- create one file per class that represents a data structure (e.g. `heap.py` and `randomgraph.py`)
-- write and comment code according to PEP8

 ## How to use
 ### Requirements
 - Python 3.6